codio-templates/processing-demo/.guides/content/Polymorphism-Lab-3-006d.md

   }
 ```

 We need to create the boolean helper method `isNumeric` which takes the user input and determines if they entered a number.
-First to see if the user input (a string) is `null` or empty.
+First see if the user input (a string) is `null` or empty.
 Return `false` if either condition is true.
 Then try to convert the string to an integer.
 If this works return `true`.
 If Java throws an exception because the string cannot be converted to an integer, then return `false`.

 ```java
   private boolean isNumeric(String s) {